-Students on the Atom Curriculum will be studying the core and be able to choose four more subjects including: a Humanities subject, a Language plus two further subjects from the Open Option.
+Students on the Atom curriculum will be studying the core and be able to choose four more subjects including: a Humanities subject, a Language plus two further subjects from the Open Option.

-Atom Core Humanities Languages Open Option Subjects Choose 1 from Choose 1 from Choose 2 from English Language and Literature Mathematics Science Philosophy and Ethics PSHCEE/RSE/ Careers Sport Geography History French Spanish Art and Design: Fine Art Art and Design: Graphic Communication Business Studies Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials/Textile Technology Drama Engineering Extended Maths (Statistics and Further Mathematics) Food Preparation and Nutrition French Health and Social Care Music Philosophy and Ethics Physical Education
+Atom

+Core Humanities Languages Open Option

+Subjects Choose 1 from Choose 1 from Choose 2 from

+English Geography French Art and Design: Fine Art

+Language and History Spanish Art and Design: Fashion and Textiles

+Literature • Latin Art and Design: Graphic Communication

+Mathematics Business Studies

+Science Child Development

+Ethical Studies Classical Civilisation

+• PSHCE/RSE/ Computer Science

+Careers Creative iMedia

+Physical Dance

+Education Design and Technology: Resistant Materials

+(core) Drama

+Engineering

+Food Preparation and Nutrition

+• French

+• Latin

+Media Studies

+Music

+Philosophy, Religion and Ethics

+Physical Education

+Statistics and Further Mathematics

-This pathway follows the English Baccalaureate (EBacc).
+This curriculum route follows the English Baccalaureate (EBacc).
 This is not an additional qualification but is a suite of courses that are studied to GCSE and must include English, Language and Literature, Mathematics, Science, History or Geography and a language.